asushares/cds/README.md

 curl -X POST -H 'Accept: application/json' -H 'Content-Type: application/json' -d "@`pwd`/test/example-request-no-consent-found.json" http://localhost:3000/cds-services/patient-consent-consult

 curl -X POST -H 'Accept: application/json' -H 'Content-Type: application/json' -d "@`pwd`/test/example-request-deny.json" http://localhost:3000/cds-services/patient-consent-consult
 ```

+# Overriding Execution Behavior with HTTP Headers

+## CDS-Confidence-Threshold: <number> (default: 0.0)

+The CDS-Confidence-Threshold header can be used to specific a new minimum threshold value used to determin what constitutes an applicable sensitivity rule.
+Rules may use any arbitrary confidence values, though the default rules use 0.0 <= x <= 1.0.
+So if you want to change this value from the default, try a value greater than 0.0 but less than 1.0.
+Overly high values will prevent _any_ rule from matching.

+## CDS-Redaction-Enabled: true | <any> (default: true)

+By default, the engine will automatically redact any resources labeled as sensitive.
+You may disable this behavior if, for example, you would to see what the engine considered sensitive for a given set of inputs, but do _not_ want it to actually redact those resources.

 ## License